apereo/cas/docs/cas-server-documentation/integration/AWS-Integration.md

 calling this operation is when a user must be authenticated with multi-factor authentication (MFA).
 THe authenticated user can qualify and initiate multifactor authentication using the available [multifactor authentication triggers](../mfa/Configuring-Multifactor-Authentication-Triggers.html).

+For convenience you can simply copy and paste the temporary AWS access credentials generated above to set them as environment variables or save the output into `~/.aws/credentials` that would be loaded and recognized by AWS CLI given the profile name.

+The AWS CLI stores sensitive credential information that you specify with `aws configure` in a local file named `credentials`, in a folder named `.aws` in your home directory.
+The less sensitive configuration options that you specify with aws configure are stored in a local file named `config`, also stored in the `.aws` folder in your home directory.

+To learn more about AWS CLI, please [see this guide](https://docs.aws.amazon.com/cli/latest).

 ### Required Permissions

 Per Amazon Web Services,